bshack/trndyModel/README.md

 });
 ```

+This extends the existing item data when the item data type is an object, old properties are overwritten, new properties are added to the object.
+Other data types are simply replaced with the new updated data.
+This will emit a 'change' event.

 or when the item data type is not an object:

 ```
 modelColors.update(1, true);
 ```

-When you don't pass in an index argument the collection is updated with all new data.
-The new data must be an array.
-This will emit a 'change' event.
+When you don't pass in an index argument the collection is updated with all new data:

 ```
 modelColors.update([